 Things I am thankful for:

-I am thankful for Mr. Robinson a teacher who always told me “Kevin, I expect great things from you.”
+I am grateful for Mr. Robinson a teacher who always told me “Kevin, I expect great things from you.”
 I’ve strived to not let him down

 I am thankful for U.S. Army Chaplain Jim King, who was a great mentor and an outstanding pastor.
 He helped shape me as a Chaplain.

 I am thankful for Therapist Dr. Carrin Harper who literally kept me alive and would not let me give into my suicidal ideations.